Chapter 1 – Fantasy in Reality

-“We talked to the king of Feuerberg and it seems, that we’re stranded here.
-We’re welcomed to stay, but everyone who is not helping out the kingdom has to pay otherwise for their hospitality.
-After talking it over with Taniguchi-sensei we came to the following conclusion: We can’t order you what to do.”
+“We talked to the king of Feuerberg and it seems that we’re stranded here.
+We’ve been welcomed to stay, but everyone who is not helping out the kingdom has to pay for their hospitality.
+After talking it over with Taniguchi-sensei we came to the following conclusion, we can’t tell you what to do.”

 I see, so they couldn’t handle the situation.
 Well, taking responsibility for 28 students in this mess was too much to ask for.

 “Taniguchi-sensei and I will support the kingdom with our knowledge of our own world.
 Everyone who wants to help is welcomed to.”